 A wooden bowl filled with artichokes

-As you can see, I was able to take some fresh artichokes and use them in a rustic vessel for fall decor that looks like it came straight out of a magazine.
+As you can see, I was able to take some fresh artichokes and use them in a rustic bowl for fall decor that looks like it came straight out of a magazine.
 Apples also give a similar look, along with a dash of pretty color.

 A bowl filled with red apples